 The Slovak Open Championship was being held on the Heritage course when I visited Penati last week so, even though I was keen to have a look at the Jonathan Davison design, the decision on which course to play was effectively taken out of my hands.

 The Legend layout is brilliantly bunkered, with large sandy waste areas edging a number of fairways.
 The par three 8th is probably the signature hole on the layout, played downhill to an “inverted Biarritz” green which sits at an offset angle behind a lovely pond (pictured).

 On the back nine, the long, wide 15th is really too contrived to be of any relevance to ordinary golfers (it plays as a par five from the more forward tees) and there’s really no place for such a hole on a serious golf course.

 I’m also not a fan of gimmicky holes like the par four 18th, played downhill from an elevated tee position to an island green in front of the clubhouse, so the closing hole was a bit of an anti-climax to the round for me.

-Still, the overall impression of the Legend course was one of unrelenting quality, with sandy soiled fairways laid out on a grand scale within an enormous property that appeared capable of containing two 18-hole courses, never mind one.
+Still, the overall impression of the Legend course was one of unrelenting quality, with sandy soiled fairways laid out on a grand scale within an enormous property that's comfortably capable of supporting two championship-standard 18-hole courses.